VitXer/ChunkCart/README.md

 Description
 -----------
 This datapack keeps chunks loaded using chest minecarts.
 It forceloads the chunks where chest minecarts are located.
-Is shouldn't forceload naturally generated minecarts.
+It shouldn't forceload any naturally generated minecarts.

 Useful in-game commands
 -----------------------